 States and Canada which began online publication in 1984.
 For the next twenty

 years it was the undisputed king of BBS lists for users of PC bulletin boards.

 This reputation and stature in the BBS community were due to efforts of its

-editors and many volunteers over the years.
-The volunteers consisted of Sysops,
+editors and many volunteers which consisted of Sysops,

-BBS users and even the editors of other BBS lists, all who helped keep USBBS
+BBS users and even editors of other BBS lists, who all helped keep USBBS

 * Systems with a Dial-up telephone number (from 1984).